quite/age-plugin-tkey/README.md

 ## Using

-In the following we create a new keypair/identity and learn about the public key/recipient that is us.
-Then we encrypt a note to ourselves, and proceed to decrypt it.
-The LED on the TKey will shine yellow when the X25519 app has been loaded (and will flash in the same colour when it needs to be touched).
+In the following we create a new random *identity* (private key) for ourselves and learn about the corresponding *recipient* (public key).
+Then we encrypt a message to ourselves using that recipient, and proceed to decrypt it using our identity.
+The LED on the TKey will shine yellow when the X25519 app has been loaded, and will flash in the same colour when it needs to be touched (upon decryption).

 ```
-$ age-plugin-tkey --generate >my-keys
+$ age-plugin-tkey --generate --output my-identity
 # recipient: age1xuqv8tq5ttkgwe3quys0dfwxv6zzqpemvckjeutudtjjhfac2f9q6lc377
 $ echo "remember to fix all bugs!" | age --encrypt -a -r age1xuqv8tq5ttkgwe3quys0dfwxv6zzqpemvckjeutudtjjhfac2f9q6lc377 >note-to-self
-$ age -i my-keys --decrypt ./note-to-self
+$ age -i my-identity --decrypt ./note-to-self
 remember to fix all bugs!
 ```

+The file `my-identity` contains a line beginning with `AGE-PLUGIN-TKEY-`, which holds parameters that were used when generating the identity, and are used to recreate the full identity/private key on the TKey.
+This file should be treated as a secret.

+The file also has some comment lines beginning with `#` with more information about the identity.
+Especially useful is the `recipient`, which is used to encrypt data which then can be decrypted this precise identity.

+You can generate as many identities as you want, each will be bound to the TKey used when generating them, and have their own corresponding recipient.
+The *recipient* is not a secret, on the contrary it is what you give to your friend so they can encrypt their message for you.
+But you need the corresponding identity line in order to decrypt it.
+The `age` option `-i/--identity` takes a file, which actually can contain multiple identity lines.

 The generated identity will by default cause TKey to require physical touch before computing a shared key (doing ECDH).
 You can pass the